raviultimate/party-hall-booking-management/DEPLOYMENT.md

 If you encounter any issues during deployment, check the following:

-1. Make sure your MongoDB connection string is correct and the database user has the right permissions
+1. **Environment Variable Issues**:
-2. Check that all environment variables are set correctly in the Vercel dashboard
+   - Make sure all environment variables are set directly in the Vercel dashboard under Settings > Environment Variables
-3. Review the build logs in the Vercel dashboard for any errors
+   - Do not use the `@` prefix in your environment variable values (e.g., use the actual MongoDB URI, not `@mongodb-uri`)
+   - Verify that your MongoDB connection string is correct and includes the database name
+   - Ensure NEXTAUTH_URL is set to your actual deployment URL

+2. **MongoDB Connection Issues**:
-4. Make sure your MongoDB Atlas cluster allows connections from Vercel's IP addresses (you might need to allow access from anywhere for simplicity)
+   - Make sure your MongoDB Atlas cluster allows connections from Vercel's IP addresses
+   - You may need to set Network Access in MongoDB Atlas to "Allow Access from Anywhere" (0.0.0.0/0) for simplicity
+   - Verify that your database user has the correct permissions (readWrite)

+3. **Build Errors**:
+   - Review the build logs in the Vercel dashboard for any errors
+   - If you see TypeScript errors, you may need to update your code or add type definitions

+4. **Runtime Errors**:
+   - Check the Function Logs in the Vercel dashboard for any runtime errors
+   - Use the browser console to check for client-side errors

 ## Updating Your Deployment